aditya-avachat/pdf-data-extract/Readme.md

    ```
    python main.py
    ```

-    3.**Check the Output** : The script will extract the required fields from the PDF and save the results as a JSON file (`extracted_data.json`).
+3. **Check the Output** : The script will extract the required fields from the PDF and save the results as a JSON file (`extracted_data.json`).
 A confirmation 					  message will be printed to the console.